bowlneudel/O_C-BenisphereSuite/docs/_applets/Seq32.md

 Use the encoder to move the cursor to a step, and push to toggle editing the note value.
 While editing, use the AuxButton to toggle Mute.
 Double-click to toggle Accent, indicated by a solid square.

 ### Record mode
-When the small record icon is engaged, the cursor is locked and a crude CV recording mechanism is active.
-When a clock is received, the sequencer advances, CV1 is captured as pitch, and CV2 is measured as Mute/Unmute/Accent (threshold at 0.5v for Unmute, and 2v for Accent).

-It works, but it's a little clumsy because recording pitch/gate with the inputs conflicts with normal operation.
-This might get reworked in the future.
+When the small record icon is engaged, you can enter step pitches from CV1 — a clock received at TR1 will write the current step value and advance to the next step.
+TR2 mutes the current step and advances.
+If CV2 is greater than 2v, the step will be recorded with an accent.
+While recording mode is engaged, you can rotate the encoder to change the recording cursor location.
+Pressing the encoder disengages record mode.